-7 Facts concerning the commencement or cancellation of Tender Offer, etc. as defined under Paragraph 3 of Article 167 of FIEA company to give notice of a Tender Offer Related Fact to the relevant Financial Instruments Exchange and as a result, such Financial Instruments Exchange discloses the fact, then the information is deemed to have become available to a large number of people.
+As a result of the recent amendment in Article 30 of Cabinet Order Enforcing FIEA, when a Tender Offeror, etc. (a non-listed company) requests its parent listed company or the target company to give notice of a Tender Offer Related Fact to the relevant Financial Instruments Exchange and as a result, such Financial Instruments Exchange discloses the fact, then the information is deemed to have become available to a large number of people.